NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 # Biospecimen Submission

 One of the main features of the GDC is the genomic data harmonization workflow.
-Genomic data is connected the the case through biospecimen entities.
+Genomic data is connected the case through biospecimen entities.
 The `sample` entity describes a biological piece of matter that originated from a `case`.
 Subsets of the `sample` such as `portions` and `analytes` can optionally be described.
 The `aliquot` originates from a `sample` or `analyte` and describes the nucleic acid extract that was sequenced.
 The `read_group` entity describes the resulting set of reads from one sequencing lane.

 ## Sample Submission